blue-build/modules/modules/systemd/README.md

 # `systemd`

-The `systemd` module streamlines the inclusion & management of systemd units during image building.
+The `systemd` module streamlines the management of systemd units during image building.
 Units are divided into `system` and `user` categories, with `system` units managed directly using `systemctl` and `user` units using `systemctl --global`.
 You can specify which units to enable/disable or unmask/mask under each category.

 You can also include your systemd units to be copied into system directories into these locations,
 depending if your unit is `system` or `user` based: